keyu-wang-2002/Embedding-based-infer/source code/scoring function/README.md

 The complete experiment codes are stored in the folder **./scoring_SentenceEmbedding/sentence-transformers**.

-We use open-source toolkit **sentence-transformers** here.
-See for detailed instructions: https://github.com/UKPLab/sentence-transformers
+We use open-source toolkit **text2vec** here.
+See for detailed instructions: (https://pypi.org/project/text2vec/)